Skip to main content

 • Customer overrides are indicated in the specific tasks

-• Click on the customer name to access directly
+• Click on the customer name to access specific overrides

 Did this answer your question?